 I recently had a connect the dots moment I’d like to share with you.
 In a program called FICO Score Open Access, FICO announced on November 4, 2013 that it plans to allow any lender who uses FICO scores to determine an applicant’s creditworthiness to allow the score to also be available to all applicants for free.
 So far only Barclaycard US and First Bankcard have signed up, but surely a tremendous amount more credit card companies will sign up once the word gets out to consumers.

-When I applied for the Barclaycard Arrival World MasterCard to get double travel rewards points recently (see my review), I received my latest credit score in the mail of 805.
+When I applied for the Barclaycard Arrival World MasterCard to get double travel rewards points recently, I received my latest credit score in the mail of 805.
 At the time, I didn’t think it was strange because I always got my credit score in the mail during all my previous eight mortgage refinances.
 I also hadn’t applied for a new credit card in a decade so I thought receiving my score was just status quo or at least a nice gesture by Barclaycard.
 The reality is that most credit cards don’t send you your credit score if you apply for their card.
 The reason why we do get our credit scores during a mortgage refinance is because we’re paying to refinance or take out a new mortgage.
 Nobody pays to apply for a credit card!

 As any proud personal finance blogger would do, I proceeded to write a post on how to improve your credit score to 800+ with this newfound information.
 We know that pulling your credit score too often may bring down your credit score.
 The idea is that if there’s a sudden rush of credit inquiries, it may signal the person is in a cash crunch.